didib/ovirt-site/source/develop/release-management/features/engine/engine-backup.html.md

 *   fail if a database exists and is not empty.
 In such a case a new empty database will be created named BASENAME_TIMESTAMP (e.g. engine_20150506120000), as does engine-setup in such a case, but unlike engine-setup, restore will be aborted asking the user to clean up and retry.

 **The text below applies to versions <= 3.5**, as well as to 3.6 if --provision-\*db is not used.
+Perhaps remove this part, now that 3.6 is released?

+Will users be able to see previous versions?
+Couldn't find how.
+If yes, maybe we can drop, or move to another page.

 Requirements: